 That being said, I wish I would have had this information when I first began running the 26.2 mile distance.

 Beginners are usually susceptible to starting out too fast having never run the classic 26.2 mile distance.
-I was certainly one of them.

-It was my first year in the Army, first time competing as a Soldier, and was called upon to be a part of an Armed Forces Marathon Running Team that was to compete in New York City.
+It was my first year in the Army.
+I was called upon to be a part of an Armed Forces marathon running team.

-I had just run a then-personal best time of 53.12 at the 2002 Army Ten-Miler a couple months prior to competing in New York City and thought I was in descent shape, but the facts were I had no idea how to run a marathon.
+I began running marathons in 2002.
+I had just run a then-personal best time of 53.12 at the 2002 Army Ten-Miler prior to competing on this team.

 I never considered running a marathon in high school or college and had no idea what I was doing in New York City.

 Needless to say, I was intrigued by the distance and at the time thought about the Olympic Trials “B” standard time of 2.22.00 time needed to qualify for the Olympic Trials.

 My mentality was such that I needed and wanted to learn how to run a marathon.

 This is probably the most overused, yet vital pieces of information I can give on how to run a marathon.

 I read an outstanding article written about the world-renowned long distance coach, Renato Canova in this months issue of Running Times called Canova 101-How training principles from one of the world's leading marathon coaches can make you a better runner.